talwrii/ffmpeg-cookbook/README.md

 * [Escaping](https://en.wikipedia.org/wiki/Escape_character).
 Used in [audio filters](#audio-filters) and as part of the [expression language (example)](#expression-example) [(topic)](#expressions-topic).
 * FFmpeg's [expression language (example)](#expression-example) makes use of [variables](https://en.wikipedia.org/wiki/Variable_\(computer_science\)) and [functions](https://en.wikipedia.org/wiki/Function_\(computer_programming\))
-* FFmpeg provies a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) which is often run from a [shell](https://en.wikipedia.org/wiki/Unix_shell), commonly [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+* FFmpeg provides a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) which is often run from a [shell](https://en.wikipedia.org/wiki/Unix_shell), commonly [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
-* [Linux](https://en.wikipedia.org/wiki/Linux) is an operting system that you can use on your system which is often easier to program for but may lack commercial support
+* [Linux](https://en.wikipedia.org/wiki/Linux) is an operating system that you can use on your system which is often easier to program for but may lack commercial support
-* [man](https://en.wikipedia.org/wiki/Man_page) is a command line tool available on many operating systems like linux and mac that can be used to quickly obtain documentation from the command-line
+* [man](https://en.wikipedia.org/wiki/Man_page) is a command line tool available on many operating systems like Linux and Mac that can be used to quickly obtain documentation from the command-line
 * [Zero-based based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering).
 Some filters such as [xstack] start counting from 0 for some values.
 * [printf](https://en.wikipedia.org/wiki/Printf) is a way of formatting data into text used in C as well as other languages.